Delayed Puberty in Boys and Girls (aka Late Bloomers)

 The Emotional Toll of Being a Late Bloomer

-A late bloomer may experience stress.
-It’s developmentally normal to self-compare to others during this age and stage, and many teens will inadvertently compare themselves to their peers.
+A late bloomer may experience emotional stress.
+It’s developmentally normal to compare oneself to others during this age and stage, and many teens who are late developers will inadvertently compare themselves to their peers.

 This can cause embarrassment, which may lead to low self-esteem, and other mental health concerns.